rolandtritsch/scala-android-weatherstation/README.md

 ## Making it work

-* clone the repo and build it as it is
+* clone the repo and build it as it is with `sbt compile`
-* update the configuration and rebuild it
+* connect your device with an USB cable
+    * the device must run android 4.3 (android-18)
+	* check with `adb devices` that you can see the device and that it is the first/only one in the list
-* install and run it
+* install the app with `sbt install`
+* on the device, go to your apps folder and start the `WeatherStation` app

 ## TODOs

-* ???
+* Look/grep for `@todo`